Last updated:

 There is no court to retreat to.
 Just the ship, and the other person.

-You already know what enemies to lovers feels like in a fantasy setting: the brooding general, the captive who refuses to kneel, the war that forces them into proximity until the tension becomes unbearable.
+You already know what enemies to lovers feels like in a fantasy setting: the morally gray (or morally grey) hero, the captive who refuses to kneel, the war that forces proximity until the tension becomes unbearable.
+Now strip away every familiar comfort and set it in a metal corridor where the nearest inhabited planet is weeks away.

-The Starfall Accord leans into this fully, using the confined setting to accelerate every moment of friction and every reluctant softening into something built to feel quietly intimate.
+There is only the ship, and the other person is always there.
+The Starfall Accord leans into this fully, using the confined setting to accelerate every moment of friction into something quietly intimate.

-The enemies to lovers slow burn in a space opera is not simply a trope transplanted into a new setting but a trope that finds its most potent expression when the characters literally cannot escape each other or the feelings they are developing.
+The enemies to lovers slow burn in a space opera finds its most potent expression when the characters literally cannot escape each other or the feelings they are developing.
+Every glance across the navigation console hits harder when the void of space reminds you how small and precious human connection really is.

 Is The Starfall Accord Spicy, or a Closed Door Slow Burn?